vignedev/userscripts/README.md

 Similiar to `twimg-orig.user.js`, any images (eg. community posts, emotes etc.) from YouTube opened are going to redirect you to the highest resolution available.

-## yt-nosubs.user.js
+## yt-nosubs.user.css

-Hides all instances of subscriber counts from the site.
+Hides all instances of subscriber counts and view counts from the site.